AdvancedPhotonSource/cohere/docs/source/define_alg_seq.rst

 Execution formula
 =================
 | The "config_rec" file defines parameters used during reconstruction process.
+| The execution sequence order during an iteration is hardcoded and defined by iter_functions field in Rec class.
+Not all of the functions are executed during each iteration.
 | The execution sequence is determined by algorithm_sequence parameter, triggers, and sub-triggers.
 | Algorithm sequence defines which projection algorithm is executed in each iteration.
 Cohere supports the following projection algorithms: ER (error reduction), HIO (hybrid input-output), SF (solvent flipping), and RAAR (relaxed averaged alternating reflectors).
 The algorithms are described in this publication: https://pubs.aip.org/aip/rsi/article/78/1/011301/349838/Invited-Article-A-unified-evaluation-of-iterative.
 | Triggers define iterations at which the corresponding triggered operations are active.